OrcaTorch D630 & DivePro CL4200 – Affordable Quality

-This month we introduce two new umbilical/canister torches to our select repertoire of underwater lighting systems.
-The DivePro CL4200 and OrcaTorch D630 impressed us so much, we’re adding them to our handpicked stock of primary dive lights for you to see in store as well as order online with free UK mainland delivery.
+We’re happy to have introduced two new umbilical/canister torches to our select repertoire of underwater lighting systems.
+The DivePro CL4200 and (in particular) the OrcaTorch D630 impressed us so much, we’ve added them to our handpicked stock of primary dive torches for you to see in store as well as order online with free UK mainland delivery.

 Whether you backmount, sidemount, OC or CCR, or switch between configurations, these robust and multifunctional torches will do the job with a powerful 4000 to 4200 lumens combined output of spot and flood light as well as cable angles adjusted to 90 and 180 degrees.
 And so far as primary caniter light prices go, they don’t cost an arm and a leg!..